Fragile ceasefire offers Iran, US, an off-ramp to peace

 They met Iran’s foreign minister only days before the U.S. attack and have been pressing Washington and Tehran to avoid further escalation.

 Arab Gulf states – whom Mr. Trump visited in April on the first major overseas trip of his presidential term – are playing an even more active role.
-It was Qatar that persuaded Iran to accept the ceasefire that Mr. Trump was proposing
+It was Qatar that persuaded Iran to accept the ceasefire that Mr. Trump was proposing.

 Omani officials have hosted five rounds of talks between Iranian and U.S. negotiators in search of a more stringent successor to the 2015 deal.
 A sixth session had been due to convene when Israel attacked Iran on June 12.
 It is not clear whether or not Washington and Tehran will resume these negotiations.